Cayllen/Paru-Calendar-Translations/README.md

 This repo contains all translations for the Paru Calendar, Twitch & GWorkspace bot (https://paru.app)

-Please commit if you find an error in the translations!
+Please create a PR if you find an error in the translations!
 Thanks!

 Find the list of locales here:
 | CALENDAR LOCALE                 | LANGUAGE NAME         | NATIVE NAME         | CONTRIBUTOR                             |